OpenFlutter/flutter_oktoast/README.md

 ### 3.x.x

-Starting from the 3.x version, OkToast provides a null-safety version, the specific introduction of null-safety can be viewed in [dart][dart-safe] or [flutter][flutter-safe].
+Starting from the 3.x version, OKToast provides a null-safety version, the specific introduction of null-safety can be viewed in [dart][dart-safe] or [flutter][flutter-safe].

 [flutter-safe]: https://flutter.dev/docs/null-safety